marieotsuka/marieotsuka.github.io/blog/solar-website-design.md

 ### SVG

-SVGs can be used either as an image file (externalfile.svg) or pasted into the html file as inline code (`<svg></svg>`).
+SVGs can be used either as an image file (`externalfile.svg`) or pasted into the html file as inline code (`<svg></svg>`).
 Any application capable of producing vector drawings should be able to export in SVG format, and simply opening the file in a text editor reveals its code.
 Inline SVGs allow us to prevent load requests for images.
-While there may be advantages to caching a loaded image performance-wise, inline SVGs also have another benefit: they can be styled with css classes.
+While there may be advantages to caching loaded images, inline SVGs also have another benefit: they can be styled with css classes.
 Thus, any icon that would require hover states are in inline SVG format.
-One note: because SVGs are essentially images, the syntax for SVGS differs from styling HTML elements.
-Read more on [SVGs at MDN](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial).
+(One note: because SVGs are essentially images, the syntax for SVGS differs from styling HTML elements.
+Read more on [SVGs at MDN](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial).)

 Inline SVG